About the Slack connectors

 Combine Slack with other tools

-Connecting Slack to your app
+Connecting Slack or Slack Bot to your app

 - Go to your app editor.